FreeKernelJS/generator-freekerneljs/README.md

 Available configurations:
 - **Select a template**.
 Select which template you would like to use.
 For more details see [Templates](#templates) section above.
 - **Packages to be included**.
 Use arrows and spacebar to select which packages to inclued in your application.
 This can be managed later from bower.json file.
 - **Application name**.
-The name of the folder which contains the application, it will also be used as the name of the main module of the application in the JavaScript files.
+The name of the main module of the application in the JavaScript files.
+By default it will use the name of the *"project_folder"* which contains this application.
 - **Title of the application**.
 The window title in browser, and the name of the application as displayed above the navigation bar.
 This can be managed later in code (see index.html, widgets/navbar/template.html)
 - **Description**.
 The description of this application, can be managed in package.json
 - **Version**.
 The <a href="http://semver.org/">version</a> of this application, can be managed in package.json (default to 1.0.0).